 7 Tips for Adding Your Voice Over PowerPoint

-- Practice alternating your tones – think of yourself as a radio host, and narrate as if you’re telling a story.
+Think of yourself as a radio host and narrate as though you were telling a story.
 Practicing with AirDeck lets you easily record multiple takes instead of making one long recording.
-Recording slide-by-slide rather than all at once means you can easily reorder your speech without having to completely start over if you mess up.
+Recording audio slide-by-slide rather than all at once means you can easily reorder your speech without having to completely start over if you mess up.

-- Record high-quality audio – make sure your audio sounds crisp and clear.
-If possible, eliminate background noise, don’t be afraid to rerecord if the clip sounds iffy.
-For some tips on how to enhance your audio, check out our complete guide on how to create professional audio with AirDeck.
+Make sure your audio sounds crisp and clear.
+If possible, eliminate background noise, and don’t be afraid to rerecord if the clip sounds iffy.
+For tips on how to enhance your audio, check out our complete guide on how to create professional audio with AirDeck.

-- Have passion in your subject – emotion pulls in the viewer, and gets them engaged.
+Emotion pulls in your viewers and gets them engaged.
 If you don’t care about the content you’re pitching, why should they?
 Try to sound upbeat in your voiceover, and make your excitement clear.
-You can read our blog post about creating engaging content here.
+Read our blog post about how to create engaging content for further suggestions.

-- Always keep the audience in mind – unless it’s absolutely necessary, try to keep jargon to a minimum.
+Unless it’s absolutely necessary, try to keep jargon to a minimum.
 Remember your target audience, and adapt content to them.
 AirDeck is perfect for adjusting presentations to different audiences since you can toggle the visibility of slides and duplicate entire slideshows.
-You can save the technical terms for the technical people, and keep the generic slides for everyone else.
+Save the technical terms for the technical people, and keep the generic slides for everyone else.

 AirDeck online software makes it easy to add audio narration, audio files, and video to Powerpoint and pdf files.
 Learn how to narrate a PowerPoint with AirDeck.